Beyond the ordinary – Most unique festivals of India to witness in 2025

 20. Aadi Festival, Tamil Nadu – Smashing coconuts with devotion

-The Aadi Festival, celebrated at the Mahalakshmi Temple in Karur District, Tamil Nadu, is one of the most unique festivals of India, where devotees perform an extraordinary ritual of breaking coconuts on their heads as a mark of faith and devotion.
-Held during July-August, this festival is a dramatic expression of unwavering belief and spiritual endurance.
+The Aadi Festival, celebrated at the Mahalakshmi Temple in Karur District, Tamil Nadu, is one of the most unique festivals of India.
+During July-August, devotees perform an extraordinary ritual of breaking coconuts on their heads as a mark of faith and devotion.
+This festival is a dramatic expression of unwavering belief and spiritual endurance.

 This ritual traces its origins to the British Raj when villagers resisted the construction of a railway track through their temple.
 As part of their defiance, they broke stones on their heads to prove their determination.
 Their victory led to the inclusion of this extraordinary act as a ritual in the Aadi Festival, symbolizing faith, resilience, and divine intervention.